 The most common distraction while driving might be your phone.
-Text and drive now become a growing trend and country’s top killers as well.
+Text and drive now become a growing trend and the country’s top killer as well.
 Drivers assume that they can text and drive and remain safe, but it 6 times more likely to cause an accident.

 Professor Fakhri Karray said, “The information could be used to improve road safety by warning or alerting drivers when they are dangerously distracted.
 And as advanced self-driving features are increasingly added to conventional cars, signs of serious driver distraction could be employed to trigger protective measures.”

 “The car could actually take over driving if there was imminent danger, even for a short while, in order to avoid crashes.”